pazguille/resume/README.md

 *   Expert understanding of web technologies (object-oriented JavaScript, HTML, CSS).
 *   Expert level knowledge of HTML y CSS.
 *   Expert at writing semantic and well formed HTML.
-*   Experience developing JavaScript libraries.
+*   Experience at developing JavaScript libraries.
-*   Experience writing vanilla Javascript.
+*   Experience at writing vanilla Javascript.
 *   Experience with JavaScript libraries (jQuery, Modernizr, Backbone, Underscore).
 *   Experience with the latest and greatest web standards, including HTML5 and CSS3 (W3C).
-*   Experience working with REST APIs.
+*   Experience at working with REST APIs.
-*   Experience testing and developing across multiple browsers while maintaining a consistent experience.
+*   Experience at testing and developing across multiple browsers while maintaining a consistent experience.
-*   Experience working with graceful degradation y progressive enhancement.
+*   Experience at working with graceful degradation y progressive enhancement.
 *   Experience with Responsive Web Design.
 *   Experience with NodeJS, Express, Jade, SocketIO and Mongoose.
 *   Experience with GIT (I absolutely love Github).